Houston Removal Defense Lawyer

 Those facing deportation are not entitled to be provided with a lawyer under U.S. law.
 The Sixth Amendment of the Constitution guarantees public defenders to those facing criminal charges.
 However, deportation is not a criminal matter but a civil process.

 Trying to navigate the process on your own is extremely difficult.
 You will need to present convincing arguments and evidence supporting your case to remain in this country.
 To do so, you need to thoroughly understand U.S. immigration law and the options available for defense.
+Engaging with a legal professional ensures every step and option is considered, maximizing the potential for a favorable outcome.

-Connect with Maranto Law Firm to schedule a free consultation with our Houston removal defense attorney by sending us an email or calling (855) 961-0601.
+Connect with Maranto Law Firm to schedule a consultation with our Houston removal defense attorney by sending us an email or calling (855) 961-0601.
 Hablamos español.

 What Makes an Immigrant Deportable?

 U.S. immigration law outlines various situations and crimes that make immigrants in this country eligible to be removed.
+These rules are complex and depend on specific circumstances, which is why understanding individual rights and potential defenses is crucial for anyone facing these challenges.

 Examples of these include but are not limited to: